b06601024/Coursera-IBM-Data-Analyst/Data Analysis with Python/Lab/README.md

 - Interpret the R-square and the Mean Square Error: Interpret R-square (x 100) as the percentage of the variation in the response variable y  that is explained by the variation in explanatory variable(s) x.
 The Mean Squared Error tells you how close a regression line is to a set of points.
 It does this by taking the average distances from the actual points to the predicted points and squaring them.

+Week 5: Model Evaluation and Refinement

+- Identify over-fitting and under-fitting in a predictive model: Overfitting occurs when a function is too closely fit to the training data points and captures the noise of the data.
+Underfitting refers to a model that can't model the training data or capture the trend of the data.

+- Apply Ridge Regression to linear regression models: Ridge regression is a regression that is employed in a Multiple regression model when Multicollinearity occurs.

+- Tune hyper-parameters of an estimator using Grid search: Grid search is a time-efficient tuning technique that exhaustively computes the optimum values of hyperparameters performed on specific parameter values of estimators.